MartinPellizzer/terrawhisper-compiler/articles/apium-graveolens/botany/morphology.md

 Stems of Apium graveolens are segmented by nodes, where leaves are attached.
 These nodes are an essential part of the plant's structure and play a role in the growth and development of celery.
 The internodes, which are the spaces between the nodes, typically measure 2-5 cm (approximately 0.8-2 inches) in length.

+The following table shows in detail the morphological characteristics of Apium graveolens stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Herbaceous, hollow |